-Easy Moist Chocolate Cake recipe is finally here.
-I went to youtube and this chocolate cake popped up.
-With many great comments I got intrigued and bookmarked the video.
+Easy Moist Chocolate Cake recipe that is not too sweet.
+This chocolate cake paired with a not too sweet Dark Chocolate Cream Cheese Frosting is so delicious.
+I went to you tube and this chocolate cake popped up.
+With many great comments, I got intrigued and bookmarked the video.
 Thinking I would make it one of these days.

 It stirred my curiosity again.
 Checked the ingredients and it doesn’t have much to begin with.
 My pantry has most of the ingredients needed.
 Sugar content scared me a bit but I still wanted to make it.
 When I’m excited about something I want do it right away.
 Ran out at 11 pm to get buttermilk, Ghiradelli and Hersey’s Special Dark Cocoa so I can start early the following day.

 This cake was so easy to make.
 It was done in no time.
-Took me forever with videoing and picture taking.
+Took me forever videoing and taking pictures.
 Imagine taking pictures of every step and checking it in my computer if I got decent pictures.
 It was time consuming.
-I love photography but not food photography since I take too much pictures and at the same time I am starving and would love to eat what I made ASAP.
+I love photography but not food photography since I take too many pictures and at the same time, I am starving and would love to eat what I made ASAP.